Building Inspections (BI) / Bill of Quantities (BOQ)

 The two building inspections are catered to your individual project and there is no ‘one size fits all’ when it comes to your inspections.

-The inspections are performed by an experienced Registered Builder who carries the appropriate Professional Indemnity Insurance and Public Liability Insurance to undertake these inspections.
+The inspections are performed by Dave Waters of Jim’s Building Inspections who carries the appropriate Professional Indemnity Insurance and Public Liability insurance to undertake these inspections.

 Booking your building inspection